kevinbencs/online_newspaper/README.md

 Post /auth/provider/twofa/twofasingincookie: check the cookie for 2FA page when user sing in.

+Get /rss: get the rss

 ### Server actions

 The server actions are in the actions directory.

+The resource http://localhost:3000/about/api/islogged was preloaded using link preload but not used within a few seconds from the window's load event.
+Please make sure it has an appropriate `as` value and it is preloaded intentionally.